MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P4-Core-Mechanic/content.md

 #Sushi tower

-Looking good, next you will need to manage the sushi stack in response to a punch, this will involve.
+Looking good, next you will need to manage the sushi stack in response to a punch, this will involve:

 - Removing the punched sushi from the sushi tower
 - Adding a new random sushi to the top of the tower